Reviewable/Reviewable/docs/files.md

 Drag the caret to manually set the number of columns at which to wrap code.
 If you do, Reviewable will _always_ use this margin and show a side-by-side diff only if your window is wide enough.
 Click **Auto** to revert line wrapping control back to Reviewable.
 Finally, in either state, you can toggle on **Single** to force a unified diff view even if the window is wide enough to fit two columns.

+{:.tip}
-?> All of these settings are personal but global across all files, PRs, and repos.
+All of these settings are personal but global across all files, PRs, and repos.

 ### Collapsed sections